jvcasillas/UA_beamer_slides/README.md

 UA beamer slides
 ================

 University of Arizona themed beamer slides for presentations in LaTeX.
+Based on the Warsaw, Palo Alto and UNL templates.

 - To change the style of the presentation change the "usetheme" option en the preamble
 - There are 3 options: